radarFudan/Curse-of-memory/README.md

 <details>
 <summary><b>Curse of memory in nonlinear RNNs</b></summary>

+We show that the commonly used activations (hardtanh and tanh) does not directly relaxed the difficuly in the polynomial decaying memory task.

 | Hardtanh | Tanh |
 | :---: | :---: |
 | ![Hardtanh does not enable stable approximation](/logs/LF_hardtanh_rnn_pol_PERTURB/runs/20230716/perturbation_error.png) | ![Tanh does not enable stable approximation](/logs/LF_tanh_rnn_pol_PERTURB/runs/20230716/perturbation_error.png) |